Q. Do National Police Check (NPC) results show up ALL the results?

 Any and all matters will be discussed with the vetting officer and then & only then, can the interview be analysed and screened through the Attorney’s Generals’ standards and guidelines for Honesty, Trustworthiness, Tolerance, Maturity, Loyalty and Resilience.
 Then and only then can the Recommendation be achieved: For Sure, Think So, Doubt It, No Way.

-Our three levels of service all differ slightly in the level of probing, length, coverage and standards.
+Our four levels of service all differ slightly in the level of probing, length of interview & coverage time and standards.
 Please contact us today (02) 61-71-41-71 to discuss your pre-employment security standards and recruitment plan.

 Or simply start your order today here.
 Your first CL0 Assessment is FREE!